-The Geography department at UFV is the home of a luminescence dating laboratory, currently the only one of its kind in Western Canada.
+The School of Land Use and Environmental Change at UFV is the home of a luminescence dating laboratory, currently the only one of its kind in Western Canada.

 Under the leadership of its director, Dr. Olav Lian, this research involves the collection of sediment samples in locations as diverse as Arctic Canada, BC's central coast, Australia, and Patagonia.
 These samples are then dated, and the age information is used to help understand the nature of long term environmental change.